Topps: The monopoly and its end

-A semblance of competition returned to the baseball card market in the 1970s when Kellogg's began producing "3-D" cards and inserting them in boxes of breakfast cereal (originally Corn Flakes, later Raisin Bran and other Kellogg's brands).
-The Kellogg's sets contained fewer cards than Topps sets, and the cards served as an incentive to buy the cereal, rather than being the intended focus of the purchase, as tended to be the case for cards distributed with smaller items like candy or gum.
-Topps took no action to stop them.
+A semblance of competition returned to the baseball card market in the 1970s when Kellogg's began producing "3-D" cards and inserting them inside boxes of their breakfast cereals (originally Corn Flakes, later Raisin Bran and other Kellogg's brands).
+The Kellogg's sets contained fewer cards than the Topps sets did and the cards served mainly as an incentive to buy the cereals rather than being the intended focus of the purchase, as tended to be the case for cards distributed with smaller items like candy or bubble gum.
+Topps both took no action and made no move to stop them.

-The Topps monopoly on baseball cards was finally broken by a lawsuit decided by federal judge Clarence Charles Newcomer in 1980, in which the judge ended Topps Chewing Gum's exclusive right to sell baseball cards, allowing the Fleer Corporation to compete in the market.
-That let Fleer and another company, Donruss, enter the market in 1981.
-Fleer and Donruss began making large, widely distributed sets to compete directly with Topps, packaged with gum.
-When the ruling was overturned on appeal in August 1981, Topps appeared to have regained its monopoly, but both of its competitors instead began packaging their cards with other baseball items—logo stickers from Fleer, and cardboard puzzle pieces from Donruss.
-The puzzles, created by baseball artists Dick Perez for Perez Steele, included Warren Spahn, Hank Aaron, Mickey Mantle and a dozen others.
-Other manufacturers later followed, but Topps remains one of the leading brands in the baseball card hobby.
+The Topps monopoly on baseball cards was finally broken by a lawsuit decided by federal judge Clarence Charles Newcomer in 1980, in which the judge ended Topps' exclusive right to sell baseball cards, allowing Fleer to compete in the market.
+That let both Fleer and another trading card company, Donruss, enter the market in 1981.
+Fleer and Donruss began making large, widely distributed sets to compete directly with Topps, packaged with bubble gum.
+When the ruling was overturned on appeal in August 1981, Topps appeared to have regained its monopoly, but both of its competitors instead began packaging their cards with other baseball items - logo stickers from Fleer and cardboard puzzle pieces from Donruss.
+The puzzles, created by baseball artists Dick Perez for Perez Steele, included Warren Spahn, Hank Aaron, Mickey Mantle and 12 others.
+Other companies followed later, but Topps remains one of the leading brands in the baseball card hobby.
 In response to the competition, Topps began regularly issuing additional "Traded" sets featuring players who had changed teams since the main set was issued, following up on an idea it had experimented with a few years earlier.